Irwin-Yang/DBFramework/README.md

 # DBFramework
-Lite sqlite Database framework on Android which can handle table hierarchies elegantly and efficiently。It support upgrade database  seamlessly too.
+Lite sqlite Database framework on Android which can handle table hierarchies elegantly and efficiently.
+It support upgrade database  seamlessly too.
 </br>

 # Features
- Handle table hierarchies elegantly.
+ 1.Handle table hierarchies elegantly.
  </br>
- Support upgrade database seamlessly.
+ 2.Support upgrade database seamlessly.
   </br>
- Structured, Efficient and Easy to use, save you out of a lot of redundant code.
+ 3.Structured, Efficient and Easy to use, save you out of a lot of redundant code.
  </br>

 # How to use